Jaseci-Labs/jaseci/docs/docs/internals/planning_specs/native_type_system/lets_build.md

 Key points:
 - Implements the Singleton pattern to ensure a single cache instance for all Jac types.
-- Maintains separate caches for different Jac type categories (built-ins, architypes, enums, unions, callables).
+- Maintains separate caches for different Jac type categories (built-ins, archetypes, enums, unions, callables).
 - Uses ID-based caching for complex types like unions and callables to ensure canonical representation.
 - Pre-initializes common built-in Jac types (like `int`, `str`, `bool`, `null` via `NoneType`) for efficiency.
 - Provides getter methods that first check the cache before creating a new type instance.